BetterDiscord/docs/docs/plugins/publishing/guidelines.md

 1. Addons must not collect user data without opt-in consent.
 1. Addons must not include explicit sexual material or other adult content.
 1. Addons must have English language support.
+1. Addons submitted as plugins must include JavaScript logic or interactivity; pure CSS snippets for element removal/hiding are not permitted.

 ## Scope